 Halloween in NOLA

-- The annual Boo Carre Halloween & Harvest Festival will take place on Saturday, October 19 from 10 a.m.-6 p.m. throughout the French Market District, and will include miniature golf, a photo booth, Halloween crafts, a costume contest, pumpkin painting and much more.
+- The annual Boo Carre Halloween & Harvest Festival will take place on Saturday, October 18 from 10 a.m.-6 p.m. throughout the French Market District, and will include miniature golf, a petting zoo, a spooky secondline, live music and much more.

-- This year's Anba Dlo V Halloween Festival and Parade will take place Saturday, October 19 at the New Orleans Healing Center.
+- This year's Anba Dlo VII Halloween Festival and Parade will take place Saturday, October 18 at the New Orleans Healing Center.
 Anba Dlo (Pronounced "Ahnbah Dlo") is Haitian Kreyol for "Beneath the Waters" and is meant to acknowledge and honor the importance of water to our life.
-Now in its fifth year, Anba Dlo V is unique as a one-of-a-kind, costumed, interactive community festival that also celebrates the multicultural and artistic heritage of New Orleans.
-Multiple bands and live music stages will be set up throughout The New Orleans Healing Center.
+Now in its seventh year, Anba Dlo VII is unique as a one-of-a-kind, costumed, interactive community festival that also celebrates the multicultural and artistic heritage of New Orleans.
+Multiple bands and live music stages will be set up throughout The New Orleans Healing Center and Saint Claude Corridor.

-- House of Shock is celebrating its 21th anniversary this year, unveiling new additions to the indoor and outdoor festival.
-The House of Shock has become a local legend and internationally recognized as one of the Top Haunted Houses in the world based on its extremely detailed sets, the intensity of its more than 400 volunteer performers and the many local community projects that they support annually .
-General admission to the indoor haunted house is $25 with V.I.P. admission for $50.
+- House of Shock is going out with a bang after 22 years in business, promising a show with live entertainment, food, a bar and pyrotechnics at its indoor and outdoor Halloween Festival on Friday and Saturday nights.
+The House of Shock has become a local legend and internationally recognized as one of the Top Haunted Houses in the world based on its extremely detailed sets, the intensity of its more than 400 volunteer performers and the many local community projects that they support annually.
+Beginning October 3, general admission to the indoor haunted house is $25 with V.I.P. admission for $50.
 The House of Shock tickets go on sale at 7 p.m. and the haunted house opens at 8 p.m.

-- Boo at the Zoo presented by Carnival Cruise Line Friday, October 18, Saturday, October 19, Friday, October 25, & Saturday, October 26 from 5-9 p.m.
+- Boo at the Zoo presented by Bryan Subaru Friday, October 17, Saturday, October 18, Friday, October 24, & Saturday, October 25 from 5-9 p.m.
 This Halloween celebration is a safe, fun-filled event for children up to 12 years old.
 It features trick-or-treat houses with candy, Ghost Train, a haunted house (scary and non-scary), games with prizes, entertainment and more.
 All games and treats, except concessions, are free with admission to the Audubon Zoo.

-- Experience Halloween Gay New Orleans style over the weekend of October 24-27 with Halloween New Orleans.
-This extravaganza includes a costume contest, second line and brunch.
+- Experience Halloween Gay New Orleans style over the weekend of October 23-26 with Halloween New Orleans.
+This extravaganza includes a costume contest, second line and brunch and benefits Project Lazarus, a home in New Orleans for men and women with AIDS.

-- One of the largest festivals annually held in New Orleans is the Voodoo Music + Art Experience, November 1-3.
+- One of the largest festivals annually held in New Orleans is the Voodoo Music + Art Experience, October 31-November 2.
 Mixing local favorites with well-known headliners creates a jam-packed line-up for the festival-goers.
-The option to camp at City Park is a new feature added just last year.
+This years' headliners include the Foo Fighters, OutKast, Skrillex and more.
+For those who want to fully immerse themselves in the experience, the festival offers camping on the grounds.

-Goodwill Industries of Southeastern Louisiana, Inc. will host its annual Ghoulwill Ball on Saturday, October 19, 2013, 7:30 - 10:30 p.m., at Parish at the House of Blues, 225 Decatur Street, in the French Quarter.
-This costumed/cocktail attire Halloween affair will include a costume contest, a silent auction, food, cash bar and entertainment by the Stooges Brass Band.
+Goodwill Industries of Southeastern Louisiana, Inc. will host its annual Ghoulwill Ball on Saturday, October 18, 2014, 8-11 p.m., at Parish at the House of Blues, 225 Decatur Street, in the French Quarter.
+This costumed/cocktail attire Halloween affair will include a costume contest, a silent auction, food, cash bar and entertainment by the Stooges Brass Band and more.
 Tickets are $100 and available online at: www.goodwillno.org/ghoulwillball or by calling, 504-456-3926.
 The Ghoulwill Ball benefits Goodwill's Youth Opportunity Program, which has provided more than 150 inner city youth, ages 12-17, with job readiness training, career planning, conflict resolution workshops and engagement activities since its inception in 2009.

 Want to experience haunted New Orleans all year round?
 Check out a cemetery/voodoo or paranormal/ghost tour such as: